ZNav/orbit/README.md

  	I,\,\
   	\,\,\
   	\,\,\

-or

-	   i

-	   |
-	   v

- 	 P,\,\
- 	 \,\,\
- 	 \,\,\

-These simply print a user input
+Prints a user input

 #### Notes on Operators
-1. drop operators have a sub table that they run and perform an operation on the sub tables x value
+1. drop operators have a sub table that they run and perform an operation on the sub table's x value
 2. in place operators manipulate or display x without using a sub table
 3. t is linked to an instance of x (if x is kept so is t)
 4. lowercase or symbol operators are drop operators